 First: Apprentice fills out Washington College Grant Apprentice award application with needed documents and delivers to Sponsor.
 Second: Sponsor processes application to determine eligibility and award amount.
-Third: The Apprentice must meet all eligibility requirements including the median family income requirement to be eligible for the apprenticeship grant.
+Third: The Apprentice must meet all eligibility requirements including the Median Family Income (MFI) requirement to be eligible for the Washington College Grant - Apprenticeship and the Washington Bridge Grant.
 The Sponsor will use the Median Family Income and Award Chart as provided by WSAC to determine apprentice awards.
 Fourth: Eligible Apprentices will complete their Related Supplemental Instruction (RSI) and On the Job Training (OJT) hours to meet required progress standards.
 Fifth: The Sponsor will monitor progress standards and request funds from WSAC.
 WSAC will verify the eligibility for payment.
 Payment will be sent to the Sponsor via electronic payment.
 Sponsor will disburse funds to the Apprentice per the student directive.

 Initial Criteria for WCG-A Eligibility Determination APPRENTICES MUST: Meet High School (HS) Graduation Requirements □ High School graduation or GED/equivalent Submit an Approved Application □ See Sponsor for WSAC provided Application Be a Washington Resident Meet residency requirements according to RCW 28B.15.012(2)(a)-(e).
 Includes apprentices with Deferred Action for Childhood Arrival (DACA) status who meet 28B.15.012(2)(a)-(e). requirements.
 DACA can be expired at the time of residency determination.
-Includes non-U.S. Citizens who meet 28B.15.012(2)(e), also known as "1079," requirements.
+Includes non-U.S. Citizens who meet 28B.15.012(2)(e), by completing the Residency Affidavit, previously referred to as the "1079" requirements.
 Both U.S. citizens and non-citizens may be eligible to meet residency requirements.
 Proof of residency can be satisfied in several ways including a WA driver's license, voter registration or rental agreement.
 For complete listing of accepted methods of showing residency, see: https://wsac.wa.gov/student-residency Meet family income eligibility based on MFI level □ 100% Median Family Income (MFI) or less Maximum Full-Time Term Usage □ 15 quarters/10 semesters or the hour equivalent

-^{} See expanded information in this chapter for more details regarding residency.
+^{}See expanded information in this chapter for more details regarding residency.